 -

-🔒 Did you have a permanent contract at the previous employer?
-Then that can carry over.
+🔒 Did you have a permanent contract with your previous employer?
+That can carry over.

 -

-⚖️ How did the previous contract end: by mutual agreement or by termination/dissolution?
+⚖️ How did the previous contract end: by mutual consent or by termination/dissolution?

 -